Blog Magaz'In

 Référent juridique national

-Till est Responsable National Juridique au sein du groupe In Extenso.
-Il a pour mission d’animer le métier juridique auquel participent près de 300 collaborateurs dans toute la France
+Till est Responsable Juridique National au sein du groupe In Extenso.
+Il a pour mission d’animer le métier juridique auquel participent près de 400 collaborateurs dans toute la France.
+Depuis 2022 il co-anime le groupe de travail fiscalité internationale d’ETL Global, un réseau de professionnels spécialisés dans la comptabilité, le droit et la fiscalité présent dans plus de 50 pays.

 Voir d'autres articles